shankera08/podify/README.md

 ## Overview

-This app lets the user listen to various podcasts made available by "Spreaker" API.<br /><br />
+This app lets the user listen to various podcasts made available by "Spreaker" API.<br />

-The app is built using React-Typescript.<br />
+This app is built using React-Typescript.<br />
 It utilizes the Context API and React Hooks for state management.<br />
 Currently only supports desktop.